Uniform CPA Examination

 Where is the examination administered?

 The examination is administered at Prometric test centers in 54 U.S. jurisdictions, which include the 50 states, the District of Columbia, Puerto Rico, Guam and the U.S. Virgin Islands.
 There is a surcharge for testing in Guam.
-Refer to the Candidate Guide for additional information.
+Refer to the Candidate Guide or Guam Administration section of any jurisdiction’s page for additional information.

 In March 2011, in conjunction with the AICPA and Prometric, NASBA announced the opportunity for international administration of the Uniform CPA Examination.
-Please see the Test Internationally section of this website for more information.
+Please see the International Administration section of this website for more information.